magnopus-opensource/connected-spaces-platform/README.md

 ****

 ## Background
-This is the client API for the Connected Spaces Platform, a library providing an interface over a set of cloud hosted services.

-It affords client application developers across a range of language and platforms with a means to build *interoperable cross-reality, multi-user applications*.
+This is the Connected Spaces Platform client API, affording client application developers across a range of language and platforms with a means to build *interoperable, cross-reality, multi-user applications*.

 ****